joeycouse/Horse-Racing/README.md

 # Horse-Racing
 Predict Winner of Horse Races

-This is personal project to work on predicting the winners of thoroughbred horse races
+This is a personal project to work on predicting the winners of thoroughbred horse races